-That may seem counter intuitive, but the concept of slowing down your mind to establish balance between your mind and body is the exact reason that meditation is such a powerful way to stay energized.
+That may seem counter intuitive, but the concept of slowing down your mind to establish balance between your mind and body is the exact reason why meditation is such a powerful way to stay energized.

 Why Do We Feel So Tired?